How to Get Destination Marketing Right in a Digital World

 That said, the strategies above are not meant to be used in isolation.
 The best way to utilize them is by choosing one specific focus and combining different elements (or tactics) together based on your unique market position and operational environment.

-Destination marketing campaign in action: VisitDenmark and Icelandair
+Destination marketing campaigns in action: VisitDenmark and Icelandair

 To start with, VisitDenmark knew that their biggest visitor market is the United States with more than 709,000 room nights booked in 2017.
 Making use of developments in data analytics, they also found out that nearly 9% of U.S. travelers in Iceland also visited Copenhagen.